VereSchulpen/Super-Host-worth-it-/README.md

 In two price classes we see a significant difference in the average asking price between the two groups, in the price classes: > $ 100 to $ 150 and > $ 250.
 But for the outcome of the other price classes, it seems that the pricing does not matter whether you are a super host or not a super host.

-The detailed results can be found in the rendered RMarkdown file.
+The detailed results will be shown in a pdf-file created with a markdown report.

 ## Repository overview